twhite96/tifflabs/docs/index.md

 ## Limitations

-I'm renting my apartment.
+I'm renting my townhouse.
 My landlord handles fixing stuff in my home, covering all the expenses.
-The only downside is that I can't change anything in my home.
+The only downside is that I can only change certain things in my home such as lighting, CCTV, and garage door automations.
+YMMV.

-I can't disassemble anything and use custom switches or sockets.
-It means I can change only easily accessible parts, like bulbs.

 ## Future Plans